Chrasts/python_data_challange_task/README.md

 Multi-Entity Support:
 Scripts are not fully generalized for multiple companies or currencies in one run.
-For multi-currency datasets it should chose one and convert, or group by currencies and deduplicate by triple of timestap, company name and currency.
+For multi-currency datasets it should choose one and convert, or group by currencies and deduplicate by triple of timestamp, company name and currency.